Monoamine oxidase inhibitors

 What are Monoamine Oxidase Inhibitors used for?

 MAOIs may be used to treat the symptoms of depression, such as sadness, anxiety, or worry, that have not responded to other antidepressants.
-They should not be used to treat severe depression or bipolar disorder.
+They should not be used to treat depression associated with bipolar disorder because they may precipitate manic symptoms.

 There are some other drugs that also inhibit monoamine oxidase enzymes (in addition to having other properties), but are not used for the treatment of depression.
 These drugs should not be taken within 14 days of another MAOI nor with food or beverages that have a high tyramine content.
 Some resources may not list these drugs as MAOIs even though they inhibit monoamine oxidase enzymes.
 Examples include: